dansmyers/ProgrammingAndSoftwareDevelopment-Fall2020/Sprint-5-Graphics_and_Objects/Examples/Snake.md

 ## Control

 To allow the player to control the snake, we need to add code that checks for key presses and changes the `direction` appropriately.
-Add ode to check fro key presses to the beginning of the `update` method:
+Add code to check for key presses to the beginning of the `update` method:

 ```
 public void update(Square pellet) {